vijay-ravi/EC2_jupyter_notebook/README.md

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/security_group.PNG)

 # 6. After your instance launches, copy the 'Instance ID' to clipboard.
 We will need it while editing python files.

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/ec2_server.PNG)

 # 7. Open up the ec2_start.py and ec2_stop.py files in any standard text editor (I use Atom.
 Atom rocks!) and paste the 'Instance ID' in the specified area.
 Also fill up the region name and .pem file name.

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/code_edit.PNG)

 # 8. Next step is to ssh into your ec2 server.
-Make sure the .pem file is in working directory of the command line Use the code: ssh -i <insert .pem key file> ec2-user@ insert public dns name
+Make sure the .pem file is in working directory of the command line Use the code: ssh -i #   insert .pem keyfile ec2-user@ insert public dns name

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/ssh_1.PNG)

-# 9. Download anaconda on your server using command: wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh
+# 9. Download anaconda on your server using command: wget https://repo.anaconda.com/archive/Anaconda3-2019.10-Linux-x86_64.sh.
+If EC2 instance is micro then download miniconda: wget https://repo.anaconda.com/miniconda/Miniconda2-4.7.12.1-Linux-x86_64.sh
+Refer https://repo.anaconda.com/archive and https://repo.anaconda.com/miniconda for relevant OS.

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/get_anaconda.PNG)

 # 10. Install using command: bash Anaconda3-2019.10-Linux-x86_64.sh

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/anaconda_install.PNG)

-# 11. Now to start the jupyter server enter the below 2 commands:
+# 11. Now to start the jupyter server enter the below 3 commands:

     1. source .bashrc
+    2. pip install jupyter
-    2. jupyter notebook --no-browser
+    3. jupyter notebook --no-browser

 ![Image description](https://github.com/vijay-ravi/EC2_jupyter_notebook/blob/master/jupyter_start.PNG)

 # 12. Go to http://localhost:8000/ to get into the jupyter environment and create your notebooks.
+Refer https://www.youtube.com/watch?v=CR00meDBrPI if local host is not loading.

 # 13. Now the fun stuff.
 After all that hard work, the next time you wanna start a server I will give you two lines of codes to achieve it.
 It will start a server and launch a jupyter notebook.

 # 14. Open up your command prompt and type the code:   python ec2_start.py  (This command assumes that you have the .pem file stored in working directory)